-The Friends of Kennington Park have taken part in the 2017, 2018 and 2019 RSPB Garden Bird watch and counted numerous pigeons, sparrow, red wings and lots of parakeets.
+The Friends of Kennington Park have taken part in RSPB Garden Bird watch from 2017 and counted numerous pigeons, sparrow, red wings and lots of parakeets.

 The ring-necked or rose-ringed parakeet is the UK's most numerous naturalised parrot and they have been sighted in London over many years.
 The noisy birds normally roost in largish flocks.
 Although they are of tropical origin, they have managed to cope with the cold British winters.
 They feed on a variety of fruit, berries, nuts, seeds, grain and household scraps.

 There are various theories as to how the parakeets arrived in London.
 One is that they escaped from Twickenham Studies during the filming of the 1951 Bogart/Hepburn film "The African Queen".
 Another has it that a pair were released in Carnaby Street by the musician Jimi Hendrix in the swinging 60s or that parakeets escaped from an aviary damaged in bad weather.
 In December 2019 the press announced that the "Hendrix parakeet story just wont fly".
 Research says sightings of the exotic birds, which now thrive in large colonies, date back as far as the 1860s.
 People kept parrots as pets and researchers say dramatic media coverage of parrot fever spreading from the birds to humans, from 1929 to 1931 and again in 1952 may have prompted people to release their pet birds.
 The author of the recent research study said "it would be much easier to let the parrot out of the window than to destroy it".